 There are various manifestations of this dirty trick that I have seen where a spouse has asked the other spouse to ignore the language of the divorce decree and sign the papers.
-In today’s blog, we will explore a few variations on this trick.
+Today's blog will explore a few variations of this trick.

-One of the areas where I see this trick used most often is in regard to child support.
+One of the areas where I see this trick used most often is child support.
 Below are a few examples of this trick.

-- No Job or Lost Job -I’m sorry you lost your job, we do not need to change the ordered, because I agree you do not have to pay me while you’re unemployed.
+- No Job or Lost Job -I'm sorry you lost your job, we do not need to change the Order, because I agree you do not have to pay me while you're unemployed.

 - Refund you The Money – sign the paperwork that says X amount will be withheld from your paycheck for child support.
 I know it's too high, but I will give you back the difference."

-- I will Stop Child Support -While you are taking care of the child, I will call the child support office and stop child support.
+- I will Stop Child Support -While you take care of the child, I will call the child support office and stop child support.

-- Pay Me Directly – It takes to long for the child support order to send me the money.
-Just pay me the child support directly its easier and quicker that way.
+- Pay Me Directly – It takes too long for the child support order to send me the money.
+Just pay me the child support directly.
+It's easier and quicker that way.

 - A Lesser Amount than Guideline Child Support -Let's put less in child support because I will help you with extracurriculars for the kids or daycare expenses.